sclorg/cassandra-container/README.md

 =============================================

 This repository contains Dockerfiles for Apache Cassandra images for OpenShift and general usage.
-Users can choose between RHEL and CentOS based images.
+Currently only CentOS based image is available.
+RHEL based image will be available soon.

 For more information about using these images with OpenShift, please see the official [OpenShift Documentation](https://docs.openshift.org/latest/using_images/db_images/cassandra.html).